ACADC offers dual credentials - the CDAAC Christian Certificate and CADTP State Approved Certificate.

 State Authorized (ADP) Certification

-ACADC is an approved education provider for CCAPP, NAADAC, Breining and is a BIA Accredited education provider
+ACADC is an approved education provider for CADTP, NAADAC, Breining and is a BIA Accredited education provider.

 CDAAC Christian Certificate

-ADADC is a recognized education provider.
-The CDAAC certificate assures employers that a solid Christian counselor education and equipping has been provided.
-This goes ABOVE and BEYOND the baseline AOD counselor curriculum, and prepares students with a biblical worldview of addiction treatment.
+The CDAAC certificate is an ICE, Certificate of Excellence that assures employers that a solid counselor education and equipping has been provided.
+The curriculum goes ABOVE and BEYOND the baseline AOD counselor curriculum, and additionally prepares students with a biblical worldview of addiction treatment.
 The CDAAC has a progressive set of certificates that can be obtained through the different criteria explained.

-Steps to earn the CDAAC Christian Certificate and the CCAPP State Certification
+Steps to earn the CDAAC Christian Certificate and the CADTP State Certification

 - Successfully complete the CDAAC Certificate requirements (315 academic hours and a passing score on the CDAAC test) and receive the CDAAC certificate.